stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

 ## Return Value of Metadata URI Functions

 The return value must be a `some` value if and only if the metadata reference an existing token, otherwise the value must be `none`.
-Appendix A specifies the exact meaning of "existingt" for each function.
+Appendix A specifies the exact meaning of "existing" for each function.

 For existing tokens, the inner value of the return value must be a string representing a resolvable URI.